PersonalAccountOrg/HighlyAvailableWebApplication/README.md

     * For Public access, select No.

     * For VPC security group, select Choose existing.

-* For Existing VPC security groups:

-    * Select xxxxx-RDSSecurityGroup-xxxxx.
+Select xxxxx-RDSSecurityGroup-xxxxx.

 * Expand the  Additional configuration section and configure the following: